Contents

 merge elements are supported; branch is not supported, as the

-within the periods for this construct.
-The holistic analysis
+the periods for this construct.

 MAST-2

-The MAST-2 model includes all the elements available in MAST-1
+The MAST-2 model includes all the elements available in

-the following new modeling elements:
+it includes the following new modeling elements:

-Partitioned scheduling with time protection, including the
+- Partitioned scheduling with time protection, including

-possibility of having hierarchical schedulers with fixed
+the possibility of having hierarchical schedulers with fixed

 priority schedulers inside each partition

-of consecutive steps in an end-to-end flow
+a set of consecutive steps in an end-to-end flow

-Network switches
+- Network switches

-Support for AFDX networks and switches
+- Support for AFDX networks and switches

-Support for contract-based scheduling, with servers providing
+- Support for contract-based scheduling, with servers

-A metamodel of the MAST-2 model can be found
+A metamodel of the MAST-2 model can be found in

 Available tools